Ascertaining the Uncertainty Relations via Quantum Correlations

-In recently, Ozawa found that the Heisenberg's measurement disturbance relation (MDR) (\ref{H-MDR}) is not a universal one, and a new MDR was proposed \cite{Ozawa-operator}, which are thought to be generally valid, i.e.
+In recently, Ozawa found that the this form of measurement disturbance relation (MDR) (\ref{H-MDR}) is not a universal one, and a new MDR was proposed \cite{Ozawa-operator}, which are thought to be generally valid, i.e.

-Eq.(\ref{O-MDR}) is of fundamental importance, for example, it leads to a totally different accuracy limit $\epsilon(A)$ for non-disturbing measurements ($\eta(B)=0$) comparing to the Heisenberg' MDR.
-In quantum information science, the uncertainty principle in general is also crucial to the security of certain protocols in quantum cryptography \cite{QKD-UP}.
+Eq.(\ref{O-MDR}) is of fundamental importance, for example, it leads to a totally different accuracy limit $\epsilon(A)$ for non-disturbing measurements ($\eta(B)=0$) comparing to the Heisenberg-type MDR.
+In quantum information science, the uncertainty principle in general is also crucial to the security of certain protocols in quantum cryptography \cite{QKD-UP}, and additionally, it plays an important role in the quantum metrology \cite{quantum-metrology}.

 Despite the importance of the uncertainty principle, only the uncertainty relation in form of standard deviations has been well verified in various situations, e.g., see \cite{Standard-uncertainty-exp} and the references therein.
-Experiments concerning both Heisenberg's and Ozawa's MDRs have just been performed with neutrons \cite{MDR-Neutron} and photons \cite{MDR-Photon}.
-In neutron experiment, a known pure polarization state has to be prepared beforehand for the measurement, an indirect one based on the method proposed by Ozawa \cite{Method-Ozawa}.
-In the photon experiment, the weak measurement model introduced in \cite{MDR-Weak-values} was employed for the measurement, which is also a quite subtle experiment.
-A large sample of data is necessary due to the sensitivity to the measurement strength of a weak measurement process which is used for gathering information of the system prior to the actual measurement \cite{Polarization-Weak-values}.
-The results of Refs. \cite{MDR-Neutron} and \cite{MDR-Photon} exhibit the validation of Ozawa's MDR but rather the Heisenberg's.
+Experiments concerning both Heisenberg-type and Ozawa's MDRs have just been performed with neutrons \cite{MDR-Neutron} and photons \cite{MDR-Photon}.
+For neutrons in a given polarization state, the error and disturbance can be statistically determined based on a method proposed by Ozawa \cite{Method-Ozawa}.
+In the photon experiment, the weak measurement model introduced in \cite{MDR-Weak-values} was employed for the measurement.
+Large samples of data is necessary due to the sensitivity to the measurement strength of a weak measurement process which is used for gathering information of the system prior to the actual measurement \cite{Polarization-Weak-values}.
+The results of \cite{MDR-Neutron} and \cite{MDR-Photon} exhibit the validation of Ozawa's MDR but rather the Heisenberg-type.
 Since the uncertainty principle limits our ultimate ability to reduce noise when gaining information from the state of a physical system, its experimental verification in various systems and different measurement interactions is still an important subject.